Denver Police Department

 The Denver Police Department (DPD) is the full service police department jointly for the City and County of Denver, Colorado, which provides police services to the entire county, including Denver International Airport, and may provide contractual security police service to special districts within the county.
 The police department is within the Denver Department of Public Safety, which also includes the Denver Sheriff Department and Denver Fire Department.
 The DPD was established in 1859.
 The current police chief is Ron Thomas.

 Specialized units

+The Special Weapons And Tactics (SWAT) team deals with hostage negotiation, drug busts and counter-terrorism.
+METRO SWAT operates 2 LENCO Bear Cats and a new Freightliner Command Post.

+There is also an air support unit.